-Figure 1: DASH proxy architecture
+Figure 1: DASH proxy Deployment Model

-The DASH proxy acts as an application server and connects to the PCRF via Rx interface.
+The AF(DASH proxy) acts as an application server and connects to the PCRF via Rx interface.
 DASH server can locate inside of operator domain or outside of operator domain.
 The DASH server-a is inside of operator domain and connects to the PCRF via Rx interface.
 The DASH server-b is outside of operator domain.
 IP interface is used between the DASH proxy and DASH server.
 The P-GW connects to DASH proxy and DASH server via SGi interface respectively.

-The proposed architecture is in line with EPC architecture, so operator control for DASH service doesn’t require EPC architecture change.
-However, DASH proxy or DASH server function should be specified somewhere, the detail info exchange between the DASH proxy/server and PCRF should be specified too.
+When the operator control of DASH service is supported at the AF (DASH proxy or DASH server) , some possible impact on Rx interface are listed below:

+MPD update based the information exchange on Rx interface

+Representation/Segment selection based on the information exchange on Rx interface

+Admission control of DASH traffic based on the information exchange on Rx interface

+The deployment of AF(DASH proxy/cache) doesn’t impact the behaviour of DASH client in the UE, the AF(DASH proxy/cache) will be transparent to the DASH client in the UE.

 If the DASH traffic is carried over BE type EPS bearer, video traffic identification in the RAN and the throttle of video traffic in the RAN should be investigated.

+Proposal

+It is proposed to discuss and agree the text in clause 2 and incorporated them into sec7.14 and 7.15 respectively.

+It is proposed to discuss and agree the text in clause 3 and incorporated them into a new sub section in 6.4.

 Reference

 [1] TR26.938 “Improved Support for Dynamic Adaptive Streaming over HTTP in 3GPP”

+[2] TS23.203 “Policy and charging control architecture”

+[3] TR26.938 “Progressive Download and Dynamic Adaptive Streaming over HTTP (3GP-DASH)”